 - Obsolete research reviewed: If the research is more than five years old, you should rethink using it (unless there has been no study done on the subject recently).

 Grand Canyon University’s College of Doctoral Studies helps learners to grow and learn in their field.
-To learn more about GCU’s doctoral programs, visit our website or request more information by using the button at the top of the page.
+To learn more about GCU’s doctoral programs, such as the DBA in Data Analytics, request more information by using the button at the top of the page.

 - Boote, David N., and Penny Beile.
 “Scholars before researchers: On the centrality of the dissertation literature review in research preparation.”Educational researcher 34.6 (2005): 3-15.